 Surgical removal of the lesions is considered to be the standard treatment, but recurrence is common.

 Sporotrichosis is a sporadic chronic disease caused by Sporothrix schenckii.
 The organism is found around the world in soil, vegetation, and timber.
 In the United States, Sporothrix schenckii is most commonly found in coastal regions and river valleys.
 Infection usually results when the organism enters the body through skin wounds via contact with plants or soil or penetrating foreign objects such as a sharp branch.
 Transmission of the disease from animals to humans can occur.

 The infection may remain localized to the site of entry (involving only the skin) or it may spread to nearby lymph nodes.
 Both of these forms occur in horses.
 Small, firm nodules develop at the site where infection enters the body.
 Although generalized illness is not seen initially, chronic illness may result in fever, listlessness, and depression.
 Rarely, infection will spread through the bloodstream or tissue from the initial site of inoculation to the bone, lungs, liver, spleen, testes, gastrointestinal tract, or central nervous system.

-In order to diagnose sporotrichosis in horses, it may be necessary to take samples of infected tissues, culture them, and then examine them for evidence of the fungus.
+To diagnose sporotrichosis in horses, it may be necessary to take samples of infected tissues, culture them, or examine them with a microscope to find yeasts with a typical appearance.

 Longterm treatment with antifungal drugs (continued 3 to 4 weeks beyond apparent cure) is usually recommended.
 Alternatively, a solution of potassium iodide, administered by mouth, has been used with some success; treatment is continued 30 days beyond apparent cure.
 During treatment, the horse should be monitored for signs of iodide toxicity.